isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 <p>Follow the Art Trail to uncover hidden gems tucked within murals and artworks.
-Discover Singapore’s longest 132m mural — a collaborative masterpiece co-designed by Shaping Hearts artists Simeon and Ezra, and brought to life with the help of volunteers from SIT and fellow Shaping Hearts artists.</p>
+Discover Singapore’s longest 132m mural — a collaborative masterpiece co-designed by Shaping Hearts artists Simeon and Ezra, and brought to life with the help of our Shaping Hearts artists, Punggol Community, Punggol Digital District Stakeholders and Tell Your Children Creative Studios.</p>
 </td>
 <td rowspan="1" colspan="1">
+<p></p>
 <p></p>
 <p></p>
 <p></p>